XinnuoXu/CVAE_Dial/README.md

 # CVAE_XGate_dialogue_generator

-This project is a pytorch implementation for my paper "\emph{Xinnuo Xu, Ondrej Dusek, Yannis Konstas, and Verena Rieser}.
+This project is a pytorch implementation for my paper "*Xinnuo Xu, Ondrej Dusek, Yannis Konstas, and Verena Rieser*.
 Better conversations by modeling,filtering, and optimizing for coherence and diversity.In: Conference on Empirical Methods in NaturalLanguage Processing (EMNLP).
 Brussels, 2018."

 ## Requirements